Emana202/L4D2-Survivor-Bot-AI-Improver/README.md

 // Maximum: "7.000000"
 ib_gren_types "7"

-// If the survivor bot's primary ammo percentage is above this value, they'll consider that they have enough ammo before refill
+// If the survivor bot's primary ammo percentage is above this value, they'll consider that they have enough ammo before replacement
 // -
 // Default: "0.33"
 // Minimum: "0.000000"